JohnGiddi/audioUI/README.md

 # audioUI
-Audio  user interface built with HTML, CSS and JS (JQuery).
+Audio user interface built with HTML, CSS, JS(Angular) and JS(JQuery).

+**Images and Music are copyright protected and should not be copy or distributed**